Federal University of Agriculture, Abeokuta: History

 The university is one of the three universities of agriculture in Nigeria, the other being in Makurdi (Benue State) and Umudike (Abia State).
 The university started at its mini-campus in Isale-Igbein in the heart of Abeokuta, the capital of Ogun State.
-In December 1997 it moved to its permanent site on a 10,000-hectare campus which is located next to the Ogun-Oshun River Basin Development Authority on the Abeokuta-Ibadan road in the North Eastern end of the city, 15 km from Abeokuta City Centre.
+In December 1997, it moved to its permanent site on a 10,000-hectare campus located next to the Ogun-Oshun River Basin Development Authority on the Abeokuta-Ibadan road in the northeastern end of the city, 15 km from Abeokuta City Centre.

 Governing council

-The first council was constituted on 18 May 1989 under the chairmanship of Alhaji Muhammadu Jega, former Head of Service and Secretary to the Sokoto State Government.
-On 1 September 1990, the council was reconstituted with some changes for five years with Alhaji Muhammadu Jega retained as chairman.
+The first council was constituted on 18 May 1989, under the chairmanship of Alhaji Muhammadu Jega, former head of service and secretary to the Sokoto State Government.
+On 1 September 1990, the council was reconstituted with some changes for five years, with Alhaji Muhammadu Jega retained as chairman.
 The second governing council was constituted in 2000 for five years, with Alhaji Sanni Bagiwa Idris as chairman.
-The third council came on board in 2005 and was dissolved in November, 2007 by the Federal Government.
+The third council came on board in 2005 and was dissolved in November 2007 by the federal government.
 Elder Brigadier General (Rtd.)
-Bassey Asuquo, a one-time Military Administrator of Kogi, Edo and Delta States respectively, was the chairman.
-The fourth council was constituted in January 2009 with Mr. Raphael Oluwole Osayameh as chairman and immediate past Pro-Chancellor.
-Chief Lawrence Ayinde Osayemi was Pro-Chancellor and Chairman of Council.
-Senator Adeseye Ogunlewe Kingsley, a one time Minister of works and Service of the Federation, a former Senator of the Federal Republic of Nigeria is the immediate Pro-Chancellor and Chairman of the Governing Council.
+Bassey Asuquo, a one-time military administrator of Kogi, Edo, and Delta States, respectively, was the chairman.
+The fourth council was constituted in January 2009, with Mr. Raphael Oluwole Osayameh as chairman and immediate past pro-chancellor.
+Chief Lawrence Ayinde Osayemi was the pro-chancellor and chairman of the council.
+Senator Adeseye Ogunlewe Kingsley, a one-time Minister of Works and Service of the Federation and a former Federal Republic of Nigeria Senator, is the immediate pro-chancellor and chairman of the governing council.
 Presently, Dr. (Barr.)
-Aboki Zhawa, an astute administrator, a legal luminary, educationalist and politician is the Pro-Chancellor and the Chairman of the Governing Council.
+Aboki Zhawa, an astute administrator, legal luminary, educationalist, and politician, is the pro-chancellor and the chairman of the governing council.

 Chancellors

-Since inception, FUNAAB has had four Chancellors:
+Since its inception, FUNAAB has had four Chancellors: